 Despite this favourable environment, increasing renewable supply in developing countries from the current low base will not be a straightforward process.
 In the first instance, renewables do not compete on a level playing field with fossil fuels.
 The absence of taxes or regulatory systems to price the externalities associated with fossil fuels means that such fuels are effectively subsidised since their external cost is not reflected in energy prices.
 This places renewables at a substantial competitive disadvantage.
-Indeed, fossil fuels are often subsidised below even their private cost through mandated prices and inconsistent enforcement of payments.
+Indeed, fossil fuels are often subsidised below even their private cost through mandated prices and inconsistent enforcement of payments (Davis 2017).
 This can also affect the expansion of decentralised energy systems as the grid is also typically subsidised.

-Additionally, other political, technical and economic obstacles prevent renewables from generating a substantial share of electricity supply in low and middle income countries.
-Politically, renewable energy generation is placed at a disadvantage when energy prices do not reflect the social costs of pollution, even as innovations like hydraulic fracturing have brought down the private prices of oil and gas.
+Additionally, other political, technical and economic obstacles prevent renewables from generating a substantial share of electricity supply in low- and middle-income countries.
+Politically, renewable energy generation is placed at a disadvantage when energy prices do not reflect the social costs of pollution, even more today as innovations like hydraulic fracturing have brought down the private prices of oil and gas.
 Technically, the integration of intermittent renewables will strain power grids, given the high costs of energy storage and the weak grid management infrastructure in developing countries.
 With increased renewables, the system requires a more flexible generation mix, abundant transmission capability and more efficient system operation.
 Developing countries that already have unreliable supply and frequent load-shedding may struggle to manage substantial renewable capacity in the existing grid.
 Economically, the finance of renewable generation, with its high capital and low marginal costs, will require clear regulatory and policy support.
+As the share of renewables increases, it will also require policy that ensures that the costs of intermittency imposed by renewables are covered.

 A key focus for this theme therefore is to understand how energy policy needs to be changed to allow renewables to be an important part of the energy supply in developing countries.

-The externalities from increased energy consumption requires a profound shift in energy policy from simply incentivising the adoption of low carbon energies or investments that increase energy-efficiency to now also tackling the challenges of adapting the existing grid to changes in geographical location and the intermittency that comes with an increased use of renewables.
+The externalities from increased energy consumption require a profound shift in energy policy from simply incentivising the adoption of low carbon energies or investments that increase energy-efficiency to now also tackling the challenges of adapting the existing grid to changes in geographical location and the intermittency that comes with an increased use of renewables.

 These need to take place both in developed and developing countries.
 But the political economy of countries with fragile institutions and low state capacity makes these challenges more considerable for low and middle income countries.
-In the next section, we discuss potential ways to address the problems caused by intermittency, in particular market integration and pricing.
-We then turn to the financial constraints that developing countries are likely to experience when making the large scale investments necessary to adopt cleaner sources of energy and the effectiveness of potential solutions to reduce them.
-Finally, we discuss demand-side management and how governments can implement policies that incentivise the use of renewables.
+We discuss potential ways to address the problems caused by intermittency, in particular market integration and pricing.
+We then turn to the financial constraints that developing countries are likely to experience when making the large-scale investments necessary to adopt cleaner sources of energy and the effectiveness of potential solutions to reduce them.